murisi/L2/README.md

 (foo this text does not matter)
 [putchar (b 00000000000000000000000001100100)]
 ```
-Running `./bin/l2evaluate bin/i386.a - file1.l2 - file2.l2` should cause the text "abd" to be printed to standard output.
+Running `./bin/l2evaluate "./bin/amd64.so" "./bin/sexpr.so" "/lib/x86_64-linux-musl/libc.so" + file1.l2 file2.l2` should cause the text "abd" to be printed to standard output.
 The "a" comes from the last expression of file1.l2.
 It was printed after the compilation of file1.l2, when it was being loaded into the compiler.
 Why?
-Because L2 libraries are executed from top to bottom when they are dynamically loaded (and also when they are statically linked).
+Because L2 libraries are executed from top to bottom when they are loaded.
 The "b" comes from within the function in file1.l2.
 It was executed when the expression `(foo this text does not matter)` in file2.l2 was being compiled.
 Why?
 Because the `foo` causes the compiler to invoke a function called `foo` in the environment.
 The s-expression `(this text does not matter)` is the argument to the function `foo`, but the function `foo` ignores it and returns the s-expression `(begin)`.
 Hence `(begin)` replaces `(foo this text does not matter)` in `file2.l2`.
 Now `file2.l2` is entirely made up of primitive expressions which are compiled in the way specified below.
 Finally the text "d" is printed.
 Why?
 Because file2.l2's last expression is the only one that is side-effectual, does not get replaced during compilation, and (therefore) gets loaded into memory.

-Running `./bin/l2evaluate bin/i386.a - file1.l2 -` should cause the evaluator to print "a" to standard output for the same reason as above.
+Running `./bin/l2evaluate "./bin/amd64.so" "./bin/sexpr.so" "/lib/x86_64-linux-musl/libc.so" + file1.l2 -` should cause the evaluator to print "a" to standard output for the same reason as above.
 Now you should be in a minus-prompt.
 Pasting in the contents of `file2.l2`, then pressing Enter followed by Ctrl-D should now cause the evaluator to print the text "bd" for the same reasons as above.

 ## Primitive Expressions
 ### Begin